 Florence Victor

-"For your bow is stretched in vain
+“For your bow is bent in vain

-• Curiculum of life
+• Curriculum of life

 FLORENCE VICTOR